5 Black Snakes in Pennsylvania

 To make matters worse, water snake bites bleed excessively due to the snake’s saliva’s anticoagulant properties.

-The northern water crawler is a Black snake in Pennsylvania; these predators seek food, lounge in the sun, swim beneath and across the water, or crawl around roots in their riparian habitat is interesting.
+The northern water crawler is a Black snake in Pennsylvania; these predators seek food, lounge in the sun, swim beneath and across the water, or crawl around roots in their riparian habitat, which is interesting.

 This medium-sized snake is found near water and has a few distinguishing characteristics.
 The head and neck are distinct and well-defined.